-The general picture that has emerged is that while CE policies may reduce demand for primary raw materials in some developed economies, the inconvenient truth is that a preponderance of evidence from the World Bank, UNEP's International Resources Panel, the OECD, and others suggests ongoing (and likely increasing) demand for primary metals and minerals over the coming decades, even with increased rates of material recovery, reuse, and recycling.
-This understanding is driven by expectations of the material requirements for a low carbon transition, alongside projections of emerging economy material demands and realistic assessments of secondary material supply constraints in the near- to medium-term.
+The general picture that has emerged is that while CE policies may reduce demand for primary raw materials in some developed economies, an inconvenient truth for many popular conceptualizations of the CE is that a preponderance of evidence from the World Bank, UNEP's International Resources Panel, the OECD, and others suggests ongoing (and likely increasing) demand for primary metals and minerals over the coming decades, even with increased rates of material recovery, reuse, and recycling.
+This understanding is driven by expectations of the material requirements for a low-carbon transition, alongside projections of emerging economy material demands and realistic assessments of secondary material supply constraints in the near- to medium-term.